24 fig recipes

 Check out our expert guide to figs, with information about how to cook figs (including roasting and grilling), when they're in season and, of course, plenty of easy fig recipes.

 Figs make a great starter, so try one of our easy vegetarian entertaining ideas including lots of canapé recipes.
-The sweet flavour of figs also makes them the perfect pairing for tangy goat’s cheese, so we have some fab recipes including baked fresh figs in filo parcels with peppered goat’s cheese, figs on toast with goat’s curd labneh and fig tart.
+The sweet flavour of figs also makes them the perfect pairing for tangy goat's cheese, so we have some fab recipes including baked fresh figs in filo parcels with peppered goat's cheese, figs on toast with goat's curd labneh and fig tart.
+Want expert advice for growing your own crop?
+Learn how to grow your own figs from our friends at Gardeners’ World.

 When are figs in season?